 - Google Keyword Planner

 These are some examples of how they look:

 Another one is Answer the Public.
 It is like Ubersuggest where you can put 1-2 keywords and it will give you other keywords people use with the 1-2 keywords you put in.
 It is a good way to get different keyword combinations.

-After finding possible keywords, which ones should you choose?
+After researching possible keywords, which ones should you choose for your Shopify?

 There is a way to get around the competition.
 When choosing a keyword, it is a good idea to use long-tail keywords and modifiers to be more specific.
 Long-tail keywords are keywords that are more specific and usually longer.
 Keyword modifiers are words that you can add to make a more specific long-tail keyword.

 Modifiers: “men’s”, “Nike”, and “tennis”